What is Voyager WebAdmin?

 What is WebAdmin?

-The Voyager® WebAdmin ("Voyager Server Utilities") allows you to run various batch jobs and access reports and log files by selecting from the options that appear in a web browser.
+The Voyager® WebAdmin (sometimes referred to as "Voyager Server Utilities") allows you to run various batch jobs and access reports and log files by selecting from the options that appear in your web browser.

 Instead of starting a telnet or ssh session and entering the batch job commands at a command-line prompt, you can simply point your Web browser at WebAdmin, login with your "special" WebAdmin username and password, and click on the job that you want to run.
 You will be asked to select the appropriate parameters and to provide your email address.
 For some batch jobs (like the import of MARC records), WebAdmin allows you to upload the input file from your PC, for other jobs (such as patron and circulation jobs) the input file must already reside on the server.